 You will need to kill the java process since killing the eclimd or eclipse process will not do so.
 While eclim provides a shutdown hook to support a clean shutdown when the java process is killed in this manner, it is still recommended that you utilize one of the first two methods instead, and reserve this as a last resort.
 Also note that when killing the java process eclipse will pop up an alert dialog notifying you that the java process was terminated underneath it.
 This is nothing to be alarmed about.

 For users that find themselves periodically needing the eclipse gui, or otherwise wanting to keep the gui open while using eclim, there is support for running the eclim server inside of a headed eclipse instance.

-The eclim daemon inside of eclipse is implemented as an eclipse view.
-To open the view, go to the Window menu and select:
+The eclim daemon inside of eclipse is implemented as an eclipse view which can be found via:

 The view will be opened in a new tab in the same pane as the "Problems" tab, as shown below.

 By default, if you open an instance of gvim from within eclipse, the eclimd view will be opened for you if necessary.
 This behavior is configurable via the Vimplugin preferences.